 Our Lady of the Lake University’s online Master of Arts in Counseling program features a curriculum aligned with the Council for Accreditation of Counseling and Related Educational Programs (CACREP) Standards and offers three career-specific specializations: School Counseling, Clinical Mental Health Counseling and Clinical Rehabilitation Counseling.
 They also offer their acclaimed Master of Social Work (MSW) degree program entirely online.
 Read our full review.

-While grounded in the liberal arts, the Master of Social Work curriculum at Sacred Heart University aligns itself to the tenets of social work and the Catholic Intellectual Tradition of academic excellence.
-The principles of service to others, respect for human dignity, dedication to scientific inquiry and social and economic justice are reinforced in coursework throughout the program.
+While grounded in the liberal arts, the Master of Social Work and Master of Arts in Clinical Mental Health Counseling programs at Sacred Heart University align to the tenets of the Catholic Intellectual Tradition of academic excellence.
+The principles of service to others, respect for human dignity, dedication to scientific inquiry and social and economic justice are reinforced in coursework throughout the programs.
 Read our full review.

 Saint Joseph’s University is a Jesuit Catholic University with a focus on strong academic excellence.
 Their Behavior Analysis Concentration is perfect for students who want to examine and address the underlying causes of human behavior and prepares students to sit for the Board Certified Behavior Analyst (BCBA) Exam.
 Read our full review.